bennett-lahn/music-bike/README.md

 ---

 ### **Contributing**
 Anyone interested in contributing is encouraged to fork the project and submit a pull request.
+Please contact us if you are interested in acquiring your own sensor pack to interface with the Music Bike app.
 We can't wait to see what you'll do with our platform!

 ---